 Customer reporting

-Country-specific tax reporting is playing an increasingly important role in the cross-border services offered by banks.
-Tax honesty and client transparency are the main driving factors here.
+Country-specific tax reporting is playing an increasingly important role in the cross-border services offered by financial service providers.
+Tax honesty and customer transparency are the main driving factors here.

-A financial institution that wants to stand out from the competition must offer its clients detailed and attractive tax reporting.
+If you want to stand out from the competition as a financial institution, you need to offer your customers detailed and appealing tax reporting.

-The SECTRAS component "German Tax Reporting" fully covers both domestic and foreign customer-specific tax reporting as well as reporting to the German authorities responsible for tax matters.
+SECTRAS fully covers both domestic and foreign customer-specific tax reporting as well as reporting to the authorities responsible for tax matters.

 In addition to the tax assessment and the resulting tax calculation, if applicable, documentation of all tax-related processes based on legal requirements and customer-specific concerns is necessary.

-SECTRAS fully covers both client-specific reporting and reporting to the German authorities responsible for tax matters.
+SECTRAS fully covers both customer-specific reporting and reporting to the authorities responsible for tax matters.

-International political developments on tax honesty are forcing banks to increase the quality of their customer service and reporting and thus also the tax honesty of their customers.
+International political developments on tax compliance are forcing financial service providers to improve the quality of their customer service and reporting and thus also the tax compliance of their customers.

-The thereby increasing requirements for annual tax reporting for foreign clients pose new challenges for all national and international banks.
+The increasing requirements for annual tax reporting for foreign clients pose new challenges for all national and international financial service providers.

-SECTRAS also offers credit institutions not based in Germany the possibility of high-quality service reporting for their foreign customers.
+SECTRAS also offers credit institutions based outside Germany and Austria the possibility of high-quality service reporting for their foreign customers.

 At present, it can be assumed that investors with foreign currency accounts often unknowingly file incomplete tax returns to settle their securities transactions.